Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Moderate

-This oblong outdoor cat enclosure by This Old House is designed to attach to your house right around a window.
-You will build an anchor frame on your home around the window and then build the actual enclosure on the ground.
-The hardest part of the project is hoisting the finished enclosure up onto the frame attached to the side of your house.
+This oblong outdoor cat enclosure by This Old House is designed to attach to your house around a window.
+You will build an anchor frame on your home around the window and then construct the enclosure on the ground.
+The hardest part of the project is hoisting the finished enclosure onto the frame attached to the side of your house.

 DIY Cat Enclosure and Tunnel- Our tiny home stead